ccrawford4/k8s-infra/README.md

 ### Initial Deployment

 1. Push changes to microservice repositories to trigger builds and ECR pushes
+2. Navigate to k8s/cluster-issuer.yaml and change line 8 to replace "<your email address>" with your email address
-2. Trigger the "Nightly Build" workflow in GitHub Actions to deploy to QA
+3. Trigger the "Nightly Build" workflow in GitHub Actions to deploy to QA

 ### Monitoring Deployments